billkarsh/SpikeGLX/Markdown/Metadata.md

 imDatApi=0.0
 ```

-This is the Imec API version number.
-The '.' separates the major
+This is the Imec API version number: major.minor.
-and minor revision numbers.

 ```
-imDatBsc_fw=0.0
+imDatBsc_fw=0.0.0
 ```

-This is the BSC firmware version number.
-The '.' separates the major
+This is the BSC firmware version number: major.minor.
-and minor revision numbers.

 ```
 imDatBsc_hw=0.0
 ```

-This is the BSC hardware version number.
-The '.' separates the major
+This is the BSC hardware version number: major.minor.
-and minor revision numbers.

 ```
 imDatBsc_pn=NP2_BSC_10